Should you pay money before you see a home in the Netherlands?

 The Bottom Line

-Your job isn't to avoid all deposits.
-It's to verify the source.
+Your job is not to avoid all deposits.
+Your job is to check if the source is real.

 It's not about what they say.
 It's about who they are.